dokinqs/event-project/README.md

-# event-project
+# H@ckUp

+## Summary
+Create a meetup inspired application for people in the tech community to meet, based on the technologies that the user likes.
+The user can like, edit, delete and create events.
+We will be using the meetup.com api to show additional results than the ones created by our users.

 ## User Story
 Initial Start
 - User will be on the landing page of the Events Meetup.
 Popular events and events going on near the user will be page.

 - A login and register will be to the top right corner.
 If they have not registered they will click on the register link and be guided to a register form.
 If otherwise they will be guided to a login form.